bekirbakar/embedded-project-collection/README.md

 All of the projects are very old, simple, and not full implementations - just initial development or a POC.
 I reviewed them and tried to reproduce outputs (not always possible due to setup requirements) before publishing them.

-You can find here the Schematic, PCB design, and firmware mostly targeted for STM devices.
+You can find here some codes (for STM ARM Cortex - M4 Family or development kits), Schematics, and PCB designs.

 Consider every top folder as a project and the below sub-title as its description.

 If you find anything useful, do not hesitate to get more information.

 ## Algorithmic Game Machine